Xilinx/Vitis-AI-Tutorials/Design_Tutorials/18-mpsocdpu-pre-post-pl-acc/README.md

   make all
   ```

-## 1.1 WARNING

-Everything shown in this project was done on an Ubuntu 18.04 Desktop with related Vitis 2021.1.
-This project was never tried on a Windows OS PC.
+**Imporant:** All the tasks in this tutorial were done on an Ubuntu 18.04 desktop with Vitis 2021.1.
+It was never tried on a Windows OS PC.

-## 1.3 Dos-to-Unix Conversion
+## 1.2 Dos-to-Unix Conversion

-In case you might get some strange errors during the execution of the scripts, you have to pre-process -just once- all the``*.sh``, ``*.cpp``, ``*.h`` files with the [dos2unix](http://archive.ubuntu.com/ubuntu/pool/universe/d/dos2unix/dos2unix_6.0.4.orig.tar.gz) utility.
+If you run into unexpected errors during the execution of the scripts, you have to pre-process all the``*.sh``, ``*.cpp``, ``*.h`` files with the [dos2unix](http://archive.ubuntu.com/ubuntu/pool/universe/d/dos2unix/dos2unix_6.0.4.orig.tar.gz) utility for once.
-In that case run the following commands from your Ubuntu host PC (out of the Vitis AI docker images):
+In that case, run the following commands from your Ubuntu host PC (out of the Vitis AI docker images):
 ```bash
 #sudo apt-get install dos2unix
 cd <WRK_DIR> #your working directory